 - Toothbrush and Toothpaste

 - Hair Products

 - Personal Medicines

 Nashville’s parks are beautiful and provide respite in the urban landscape.
 You can even go on night hikes offered by parks such as the Warner Park Nature Center, Owl’s Hill Nature Sanctuary, and Bells Bend Nature Park.
-So if you’re looking to get outside, make certain you’re prepared.
+So if you're looking to get outside, make certain you're prepared with Nashville essentials.

 Here is a potential outdoor packing list:

 - Sports Equipment